cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 Create the resource: `kubectl create -f pvc.yaml`.
 Verify that your respective claim has been created and is bound to a PV.

 ## Step 2: Attach the PVC to a pod
 Create a busybox pod with a volume and mount section to get access to your PVC.
-Use the snippet below or download from [gitHub](./solutions/05_pod_with_pvc.yaml)
+The snippet below is not complete, so fill in the `???` with the corresponding values.

 ```
 apiVersion: v1